viktor-maksimov/array-of-objects-functions/README.md

 And finally you can use it in your project:
 ```
-import { getUniqueValues } from "array-of-objects"
+import { getUniqueValues } from "array-of-objects-functions"

 const arrayOfObjects = [
   {